 7. Yorkiepoo

 These small bundles of energetic joy are affectionate, playful, and easy to train.
 Yorkiepoo’s are not aggressive or prone to barking.
-As with other Poodle mixes, they’re great companions for people with allergies.
+As with other Poodle mixes, they’re great companions for people with children or allergies.
 As a result of careful breeding, Yorkiepoos have fewer health issues than either Yorkshire Terriers or Poodles.

 Yorkiepoo’s range anywhere from 7 to 12 inches in height and weigh from 3 to 14 pounds.
 Their size depends on the Poodle line used for breeding.
 A Yorkiepoo’s coat can present multiple shades of color and markings, depending on parentage.
 Proper care and feeding include daily brushing and a watchful eye on their diet—no more than one cup of food a day.